Shows and Opportunities

 Undergraduate Directing Workshop

-Flowers for Algernon, directing by Rocky Nunzio, coming in Spring 2015, with performances in Theatre 101 on March 19-21 at 7:30 pm.
-Audition Dates: Tuesday December 2, 6:00-10 pm in PAB 104.
-Callbacks (if needed) will be held on Thursday December 4, 6-10 pm in PAB 104.
+Flowers for Algernon, directing by Rocky Nunzio, with performances in Theatre 101 on March 19-21 at 7:30 pm.
+Auditions were held in the fall 2014.
 (Rehearsals will begin at the start of the spring semester.)
-Check back for the sign-up dates (sheets for audition times will be posted on the call board in Henderson for all three shows).
 For more detailed information please check the Events page.
 Contact Rocky Nunzio with questions.

 Bands: We have unified auditions for the Symphonic Wind Ensemble, Symphony Band, and wind and percussion sections of the New River Valley Symphony Orchestra.